apache/openwhisk-client-js/README.md

 OpenWhisk supports a [built-in API gateway service](https://github.com/apache/incubator-openwhisk/blob/master/docs/apigateway.md) and external third-party providers.

 This client library defaults to using the platform service.
-If the `apigw_token` parameter is passed into the client constructor, the implementation will switch to the [IBM Bluemix API Gateway](https://console.ng.bluemix.net/docs/openwhisk/openwhisk_apigateway.html#openwhisk_apigateway).
+If the `apigwToken` parameter is passed into the client constructor, the implementation will switch to the [IBM Bluemix API Gateway](https://console.ng.bluemix.net/docs/openwhisk/openwhisk_apigateway.html#openwhisk_apigateway).

 *The interface for managing routes through the library does not change between providers.*